openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 Text Component Templates
 =========================

-When you create a Text component, you select from a list of templates, inlcuding the following:
+When you create a Text component, you select from a list of templates and editor types, inlcuding the following:

 * Text
 * Announcement
 * IFrame Tool
 * Raw HTML

+The **Text** template loads the Visual Editor with no pre-canned text.

+The **Announcement** and the **IFrame Tool** templates load the Visual Editor with pre-canned text that instructs the user how to format Announcements, or how to use IFrames.

-The Raw HTML template uses the raw HTML editor by default.
-All of the other templates use the visual editor by default.
+The **Raw HTML** editor type uses the raw HTML editor by default.
+All other options use the visual editor by default.
 There is no way to switch between Visual and Raw editor types once selected.

 .. _Add a Link in a Text Component: